 - Are there third party ads being loaded on a page?

 - Which version of a codebase is serving the page

 They exist for you to group your page performance data in any way that makes sense for your use case!

 The Fine Print

-You can have 100 tags per application.
+You can have 100 tags per site.
 There’s no need to delete old tags as we delete old or rarely used ones when the limit is reached.
 Tags can pretty much be any string you want, but there’s a 100 character limit per tag.

 Let us know if you like the feature, or have any questions!